-When you’re sat at your desk daydreaming of an island paradise getaway, few places spring to mind faster than the Caribbean: an idyllic archipelago made up of azure waters, pristine beaches, and some of the world’s most stunning natural landscapes.
+When you’re sat at your desk daydreaming of an island paradise getaway, few places spring to mind faster than the Caribbean.
+After all, it’s an idyllic archipelago made up of azure waters, pristine beaches, and some of the world’s most stunning natural landscapes.
 But deciding where within the two-million-kilometre paradise to visit can be a tricky task, especially with 13 nations and countless hotels and resorts scattered across the territory.
-We’ve searched far and wide to find the best luxury retreats in the Caribbean for a tropical wellness getaway.
+So, we’ve searched far and wide to find the best luxury retreats in the Caribbean for a tropical wellness getaway.

 Prices start from US$4,830 for a 7-night retreat | Book now on Compare Retreats

 Bringing COMO’s signature brand of wellness to the shores of Turks and Caicos, COMO Parrot Cay is a holistic resort on a private island.
 So the property is perfect for guests in search of an intimate and relaxing retreat experience.
 The resort boasts a watersports hut, dedicated running trail and the option of a personalised butler service.
 Meanwhile, the signature COMO Shambhala wellness programme offers Pilates, Ayurvedic therapies and a wide range of massages and spa treatments from one of its nine treatment rooms.